-UFO Hunter Spots ‘Face Of Jesus’ On Mars — Turin Shroud Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim
+UFO Hunter Spots ‘Face Of Jesus’ On Mars: Turin Shroud-Like Sculpture Shows Aliens May Have Started Christianity, Conspiracy Theorists Claim

 Alien hunters claimed last October to have spotted a 3-cm alien attempting, commando-style, to sabotage NASA’s Curiosity rover after it wandered uncomfortably close to his home.

-The tiny alien jumped into the rover’s wheel, looking for exposed machinery to destroy or wires to cut so as to make the rover break down.
+The tiny alien jumped into the rover’s wheel, looking for exposed machinery to destroy or wires to cut in order to make the rover break down.